 Mental Health First Aid is an 8-hour certification training to teach participants how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The evidence behind the program demonstrates that it helps trainees identify, understand and respond to signs of mental illnesses and substance use disorders.
-Materials included, minimum twenty (10) participants required.
+Materials included, minimum ten (10) participants required.
 CEUs offered.
 Adult and Youth modules are also available VIRTUALLY.

 Mental Health First Aid© for Teens (NEW!)